svodwood/devops-pastebin/content/blog/ec2-autoscaling-groups-prometheus-metrics/index.md

 	tags={**general_tags, "Name": "demo-cwa-log-group"}
 )
 ```
 Several noteworthy things happened here.
 First, we set up the Cloudwatch agent for Prometheus metrics collection.
 Cloudwatch agent supports standard Prometheus scrape configurations.
 For example, we are interested in scraping a Node Exporter endpoint on port 9100 and an Nginx Prometheus Exporter endpoint on port 9113.
 Both jobs will append an "AutoScalingGroupName" tag to the metrics.
-Second, we configure the ```{"logs":{"metrics_collected":{"prometheus":{}}}}``` stanza to only include "process_open_fds" and "nginx_connections_waiting" in our aggregations since, in this case, we are confident we can make autoscaling decisions based on these metrics alone.
+Second, we configure the ```{"logs":{"metrics_collected":{"prometheus":{}}}}``` stanza to only include "node_sockstat_TCP_inuse" and "nginx_connections_waiting" in our aggregations since, in this case, we are confident we can make autoscaling decisions based on these metrics alone.
 Notice that we will aggregate both metrics by "AutoScalingGroupName".
 Finally, to top it off, let's add the built-in memory reporting inside the ```{"metrics":{"metrics_collected":{"mem":{}}}}``` stanza - it's always nice to stay on top of our memory utilization.

 With our Cloudwatch agent configuration sorted, let's move on to our EC2 user data.